 This feature is available in Odigos Enterprise tier only.
-Please contact the Odigos team to inquire about access to the Enterprise version.
+Please contact the

-What does Odigos Central include?
+What does Odigos Tower include?

-- Central UI – A user interface for managing all connected clusters, sources, destinations, and sampling configurations.
+Odigos Tower consists of three main components:- Central UI – A user interface for managing all connected clusters, sources, destinations, and sampling configurations.

 - Central Backend – The brain of the centralized system; stores configuration and communicates with remote clusters via a proxy.